MarkRBishop/readmeGenerator/README.md

   ## Contributing
-  If you use this application and have found issues, would like to provide suggestions for improvements or generally just want to give your insight or comments, I will provide my GitHub username and my e-mail below.
+  If you use this application and have found issues, would like to provide suggestions on improvements or generally just want to give your insight or comments.
+I will provide my GitHub username and my E-mail below.

   ## Tests
   N/A

   ## Questions
-  If you have any questions or comments, my GitHub username is [GitHub](https://github.com/MarkRBishop).
+  If you have any questions or comments, my GitHub username is [MarkRBishop](https://github.com/MarkRBishop).
 Or, E-mail me at mrb.8@hotmail.com.